skai111/db48x/doc/commands/settings.md

 ## Precision

 Set the default computation precision, given as a number of decimal digits.
-For example, `7 Precision` will ensure at least 7 decimal digits for compuation, and `1.0 3 /` will compute `0.3333333` in that case.
+For example, `7 Precision` will ensure at least 7 decimal digits for computation, and `1.0 3 /` will compute `0.3333333` in that case.

-DB48X supports an arbitrary precision for decimal numbers, limited only by memory and the size of built-in constants needed for the computation of transcendental functions.
+DB48X supports an arbitrary precision for [decimal numbers](#decimal-numbers), limited only by memory, performance and the size of built-in constants needed for the computation of transcendental functions.

 ## SolverImprecision